|

 Compile and serve the customized project

-dx serve --hot-reload
+dx serve --open

 -